 Grants and/or scholarships are also available through our membership with the American Association of Cosmetology Schools; such grants and scholarships are limited to certain times of the year and specific qualifications and requirements.
 A scholarship application requires a formal application, salon visit and recommendation by a school or salon professional.

-The school disburses and manages funds in accordance to the Federal Financial Aid Policies outlined by the U.S. Department of Education.
+In regards to Title IX Funds, the school disburses and manages funds in accordance to the Federal Financial Aid Policies outlined by the U.S. Department of Education.

 Federal Financial Aid (Title IV)